Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 ## The Feedback Gap Is Getting Worse

-This is not just a personal frustration.
 The data suggests the candidate feedback problem is worsening.

 [iHire surveyed 1,024 candidates in October 2025](https://www.ihire.com/resourcecenter/employer/pages/53-percent-of-job-seekers-have-been-ghosted-by-a-potential-employer) and found that 53% had been ghosted by an employer during their job search.